Table of Contents

 - How to choose and assemble office furniture

 From the planning to installation, we’ll take you through each step to help you create an office that works for you.
-If you run into any questions along the way, give us a shout at Arnold’s Office Furniture.
+If you run into any questions along the way, give us a shout at Sunline Office.
 We’ll be happy to help.

 Chapter 1: How To Choose Your Office Space